christopherowusu-appiah/Project-1/repo/linux/Readme.md

 	- cleans and configures the machine to certain specifications wanted

 - system.sh
-	- outputs information on memory, disk usage and space to spereate files
+	- outputs information on memory, disk usage and space to separate files

 - backup.sh
 	- creates backups in the var directory